-Avilla Lehi presents future residents unique living experience in an alternative housing choice to the traditional options of single-family residences or apartment complexes.
-Avilla Lehi combines the elements of residential single-family living with multi-family-like lease terms and management.
+Avilla Lehi represents a lifestyle choice, presenting future residents a unique living experience and an alternative housing choice to the traditional options of single-family residences or apartment complexes.
+Avilla Lehi combines the best elements of residential single-family living with multi-family-like lease terms and management.
 The combination of these elements create a desirable residential option with upscale features and spacious indoor/outdoor living areas maintained by a professional management company, without the mortgage payment or HOA fees of a typical single-family development.
 The bungalow-style residences are one story in height, with the majority of them containing no more than 1 du/building, creating a "single family subdivision" feel throughout the neighborhood.
 This gated community is designed with move-up market finishes and features in an efficient setting.
 Avilla will be compatible with the neighboring developments and will provide high quality, unique, and additional housing opportunities within the City of Mesa (the "City").